TechnicalPursuit/TIBET-Examples/pizza/README.md

 invocation while also handling the introduction of traited methods.

-In the specific example below, the `pizza:options` type has mixed in the `pizza:items` type and aqcuired a `reset` method as a result of that mixin.
+In the specific example below, the `pizza:options` type has mixed in the `pizza:items` type and acquired a `reset` method as a result of that operation.

-Because `pizza:options` has a `<select>` control that should be reset in addition to the checkboxes it needs to override the traited method and invoke it in the new method.
+Because `pizza:options` has a `<select>` control that should be reset in addition to its checkboxes, `pizza:options.reset` needs to override the traited method and invoke it internally to retain the traited support for checkboxes.

 Of course, it can't use `super()` because `super()` has no concept of traits.
-That's where TIBET's `callNextMethod` method comes in.
+That's where `callNextMethod` method comes in.

-`callNextMethod` is aptly named in that it literally calls "the next method" in the call chain, whether that "next method" is on the receiving object's direct type, a mixed in trait, a supertype, a trait of that supertype, and so on.
+TIBET's `callNextMethod` method is aptly named in that it literally calls "the next method" in the call chain, whether that "next method" is on the receiving object's direct type, a mixed in trait, a supertype, a trait of that supertype, etc.

 ```
 APP.pizza.options.Inst.defineMethod('reset',